fstab50/stslib/README.md

 ## Enhancement Roadmap ##

-A summary roadmap can be found [here](http://stsaval.readthedocs.io/en/latest/roadmap.html).
+A summary roadmap can be found [here](http://stslib.readthedocs.io/en/latest/roadmap.html).

-For a complete list of enhancements logged against the stsAval project, see the [list of stsAval issues](https://github.com/fstab50/stsAval/issues?q=is%3Aopen).
+For a complete list of enhancements logged against the stslib project, see the [list of stslib issues](https://github.com/fstab50/stslib/issues?q=is%3Aopen).